Tech firms, Wall Street lead job cuts in corporate America

 earlier this year and froze hiring in September.

-Salesforce Inc
+Salesforce Inc:

 The software company said it would lay off about 10% of its